adeo/mozaic-design-system/src/pages/Components/Flags/index.md

 order: 10
 ---

-> A flag is used to visually categorize an **invariable** content for a given period.
+> A flag is used as a component header to categorize its content.
+Please use a [tag](/Components/Tags/) if you need to display additional information.

 A flag is composed of :